ABZ-Aaron/Reddit-API-Pipeline/README.md

 3. Setup CLI following this [guide](https://aws.amazon.com/getting-started/guides/setup-environment/module-three/).

     This allows us to control AWS services from the command line interface.

-We'll need to configure credentials for CLI to use.
+One thing to always note when using AWS is the region (e.g. `us-east-1`).
+When accessing certain resources, you can change this on the top right of the AWS UI.
+If you find you're missing a redshift cluster (we'll set this up next) it may be because you're region isn't set to the one redshift was setup on.
+Change it to the correct region and you'll see your cluster.

 ## Setup Redshift <a name="SetupsRedshift"></a>

-Redshift is a data warehousing solution offered by AWS.
+Redshift is a columnar data warehousing solution offered by AWS.
 This will be the end destination for our data.
-We'll first need to setup a Redshift cluster.
+Let's setup a Redshift cluster.

-To setup AWS Redshift, you can use AWS's infrastructure-as-code tool `CloudFormation` by running the following steps:
+We'll use AWS's infrastructure-as-code tool `CloudFormation`.
+This essentially allows us to setup AWS resources using code.
+If you've cloned this repo, you'll just need to run the following commands:

 ```bash
 cd ~/Reddit-API-Pipeline/cloudformation